by Brian Tomasik

 My Congress experience

 On occasion, when no interns were around, the staff members at the office answered phone calls on their own.
 In this case, the caller presumably had more potential for impact, through subtle influence over the minds of the staffers who would go on to write memos for the Congressman explaining an issue.
 (This isn't to say the expected impact of callers was always positive!
-Some of those phoning in ranted angrily, presumably making the staffers less receptive to the message.)
+Some of those phoning in ranted angrily, possibly making the staffers less receptive to the message.)

 Case study: Harvard cage-free petition